 Colony is a tiny city located in the state of Kansas.
 With a population of 377 people and just one neighborhood, Colony is the 269th largest community in Kansas.
-Colony has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Colony has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Colony is generally considered to be a blue-collar town.
-57.53% of the Colony workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Colony is a blue-collar town, with 57.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Colony is a city of transportation and shipping workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Colony who work in sales jobs (13.01%), office and administrative support (11.64%), and healthcare (6.16%).

 The overall crime rate in Colony is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.